navalboyblue/sol2uml/README.md

 Arguments:
-  addressA                   Contract address in hexadecimal format with a 0x prefix of the first contract addressB_folders           Location of the contract source code to compare against.
-Can be a contract address or comma-separated list of local folders.
+  addressA                   Contract address in hexadecimal format with a 0x prefix of the first contract fileFoldersAddress         Location of the contract source code to compare against.
+Can be a filename, comma-separated list of local folders or a contract address.
+Examples:
+    "flat.sol" will compare against a local file called "flat.sol".
+This must be used when address A's verified source code is a single, flat file.
-                             For example, 0x1091588Cc431275F99DC5Df311fd8E1Ab81c89F3 will get the verified source code from Etherscan or ".,node_modules" will compare against local files in the current folder and the node_modules folder.
+    ".,node_modules" will compare against local files under the current working folder and the node_modules folder.
+This is used when address A's verified source code is multiple files.
+    0x1091588Cc431275F99DC5Df311fd8E1Ab81c89F3 will compare against the verified source code from Etherscan.

 Options:
   -s, --summary              Only show a summary of the file differences (default: false)